owlbarn/tutorial/book/regression/README.md

 $$J(\theta_0, \theta_1) = \frac{1}{2n}\sum_{i=1}^{n}(h_{\theta_1, \theta_0}(x_i) - y_i)^2$$ {#eq:regression:eq02}

 In regression, we call this function the *cost function*.
-It measures how close the models are to ideal cases, and our target is thus clear: find suitable $\theta$ parameters to minimise the cost function.
+It measures how close the models are to an ideal one, and our target is thus clear: find suitable $\theta$ parameters to minimise the cost function.

-**TIPS**: Why do we use least square in the cost function?
+Why do we use least square in the cost function?
 Physically, the cost function $J$ represents the average distance of each data point to the line -- by "distance" we mean the the euclidean distance. between a data point and the point on the line with the same x-axis.
 A reasonable solution can thus be achieved by minimising this average distance.
-On the other hand, from the statistical point of view, minimizing the sum of squared errors leads to maximizing the likelihood of the data.
-TODO: explain the relationship between maximum likelihood estimation and least square.

 ### Solving Problem with Gradient Descent